 In this scene on a drinking cup, Odysseus enters from the left, sword drawn.
 Circe holds her wand and the potion that has transformed the men.
 She was originally painted white to emphasize her sensual nude flesh, though only traces of white remain.

-Drinking cup (kylix) depicting scenes from the Odyssey, sixth century BC.
+Detail of a drinking cup (kylix) depicting scenes from the Odyssey, 6th century B.C.
 Collection of the Museum of Fine Arts, Boston

 In the Homeric epic, Circe has few of the negative qualities we associate with witches, and she remained true to her oath not to harm Odysseus.
 Aside from using a wand to activate her potions, her other supernatural knowledge involved finding the entrance to the underworld and calling dead spirits to come there; but the dead merely provided information they knew when alive.